 8) Follow the instructions in file GRAS_2/README.

-The current version has programming interfaces for Modula-2 and C
+The current version has programming interfaces for Modula-2 and C and supports:

 - the manipulation of persistent attributed, directed node- and